-The Council on Child Abuse and Neglect
+Council on Child Abuse and Neglect (COCAN)

 American Academy of Pediatrics

-Provides guidance for pediatricians regarding indicators and evaluation of suspected abuse in children.
+Provides guidance for pediatricians regarding indicators and the evaluation of suspected abuse in children.
 The role of the physician may include identifying abused children with suspicious injuries, reporting suspected abuse to a child protection agency for investigation, supporting families who are affected by child maltreatment, coordinating with other professionals and community agencies, giving court testimony, providing preventive care and anticipatory guidance, and advocating for policies and programs that support families and protect vulnerable children.

 Multidisciplinary Approach: Medical Providers

 Examines the role of medical providers in prevention, recognition, treatment, and follow-up of children and youth who have been abused.
 Describes how medical providers involved in child abuse cases are often physicians such as pediatricians, family practitioners, emergency medicine physicians, gynecologists, nurses, nurse practitioners, or others who provide medical care.
 They should know about the special developmental and emotional needs of child abuse victims.